nshntarora/saneconsole/README.md

 First, you'll have to install the package.

 ```

 npm install saneconsole

 ```

 Then, here's how to use it in one of your files

 ```

 const saneconsole = require('saneconsole');
 const meta = { }
-// Object or String that gets added to the meta key in every log object
+// Set meta to any Object or String you'd like to be logged everytime.
+// It could be the user's id or the entire user object
 const console = saneconsole(meta);

 ```

 You can also declare it in the global scope, using `global` on Node and `window.console` on the client.

 It also adds a time stamp, and a prefix to the log.

 ```

 console.log("Hi!
 I'm Nishant")

 ```

 would be printed as

 ```

 DEBUG: [ 2017-07-28T19:20:39.733Z ] :  Hi!
 I'm Nishant

 ```

 As of now saneconsole only supports `console.log`, `console.warn`, and `console.error`